-** NEWS UPDATE ** Plans for the solar farm approved!
+** NEWS UPDATE ** Plans for the solar farm now on hold

 Plans for the Huddlestone Farm solar scheme were approved by Horsham District Council in October 2022.
 The vote was 11 in favour, 0 against, with 1 abstention.
-That’s a massive turnaround since a similar scheme was rejected almost unanimously seven years ago, and a real breakthrough for local green energy production.
+That was a massive turnaround since a similar scheme was rejected almost unanimously seven years ago, and a real breakthrough for local green energy production.

 The proposed site is at Huddlestone Farm, just north of Steyning.
 It is the far side of a slight ridge, so will be largely invisible from the south side, and will be hidden by trees and hedges from most directions.